-That’s until, a few weeks down the line, when you’re staring a huge credit card bill in the face and buyer’s remorse hits hard.
+That’s until you’re staring at a huge credit card bill a few weeks later and buyer’s remorse hits hard.
 You can’t help wondering, then, why you thought this expensive purchase was worth the steep price tag.

 Don’t get sucked in again!
 Before you say “yes” to a large purchase, ask yourself these 7 hard-hitting questions.
 You just may end up leaving that “dream” product in the store.

 1. Do I have cash to pay for this item?

 This is the number-one question to ask when you want to determine if you can really afford a purchase.
 If you’ve got money socked away in long-term savings, it won’t help much.
 You need to have it available now.

 Maybe you've trimmed your budget each month to pay for this item, or you're using a surprise work bonus.
 Either way, make sure you have liquid funds that can cover the cost of your item.
 Putting it on credit means you can’t really afford it, and the price will increase once interest is tacked on.
 Plus, you’ll be reminded of the purchase you may come to regret for a long time to come.

 2. Is this the best price I can get for this item?